About the Fortezza

-KSU in Tuscany was accepted for membership in the Association of American College and University Programs in Italy (AACUPI) in the spring of 2014.
+KSU Italy was accepted for membership in the Association of American College and University Programs in Italy (AACUPI) in the spring of 2014.

 Recent archeological work confirms that the site of Montepulciano's Fortezza Medievale, the high point of the Tuscan hill town, was the site of a tower as early as the pre-Roman Etruscan period, ca. 200 BCE.